-Level of service Measurements and Targets

-Council's intended level Provide a reliable, reticulated disposal system that does not cause harm or create pollution within existing urban areas
+Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a reliable, reticulated disposal system that does not cause harm or create pollution within existing urban areas Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of a. abatement notices b. infringement notices c. enforcement orders, and d. convictions received by the Council in relation to those resource consents How we will measure 2021/22 result: no abatement notices no infringement notices no enforcement orders, and no convictions Year 3 a. no abatement noticesb. no infringement noticesc. no enforcement orders, andd. no convictions

-of service is to: Fronce a remaine, renearated disposal system that does not cause narm of create ponation within existing arban dreas

-Performance measure Discharge compliance

-(mandatory) Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of

-a. abatement notices

-b. infringement notices

-c. enforcement orders, and

-d. convictions

-received by the Council in relation to those resource consents

-How we will measure 2021/22 result:

-no abatement notices

-no infringement notices

-no enforcement orders, and

-no convictions

-Year 3 a. no abatement notices

-b. no infringement notices

-c. no enforcement orders, and

-d. no convictions

-Performance measure System and adequacy

-(mandatory) The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage

-connections to that sewerage system

-How we will measure Request for service system

-2019/20 results:

-• 1.41/1000

-Year 3 Fewer overflows than 3 per 1000 connections

-Councils intended level of service is to: Be responsive to reported faults and complaints

-Performance measure Fault response time

-(mandatory) Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured

-a. attendance time: from the time that the Council receives notification to the time that service personnel reach

-the site, and

-b. resolution time: from the time that the Council receives notification to the time that service personnel confirm

-resolution of the fault or interruption

-How we will measure Request for service system

-2021/22 results:

-Attendance

-a.
-Urgent: 0.1 hours

-b.
-Non-urgent: 0.1 hours

-Resolution

-a.
-Urgent: 1.3 hours

-b.
-Non-urgent: 3.3 hours

-Urgent callouts are where sewage is evident.
+Level of Service Measurements and Targets Performance measure ( mandatory) System and adequacy The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system How we will measure Request for service system 2021/22 results: 10.2/1000 Year 3 Fewer overflows than 3 per 1000 connections Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption How we will measure Request for service system 2021/22 results: Attendance a.
+Urgent: 0.1 hours b.
+Non-urgent: 0.1 hours Resolution a.
+Urgent: 1.3 hours b.
+Non-urgent: 3.3 hours Urgent callouts are where sewage is evident.
 The mandatory measure does not make this distinction.

-Year 3 Specified standard:

-Attendance

-a.
-0.5 hour - urgent

-b.
-24 hours - non-urgent

-Resolution

-a.
-24 hours - urgent
+Year 3 Specified standard: Attendance a.
+0.5 hour - urgent b.
+24 hours - non-urgent Resolution a.
+24 hours - urgent b.

-b.
 96 hours - non-urgent

-Performance measure Customer satisfaction

-(mandatory) The total number of complaints received by the Council about any of the following:

-a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage systems expressed per 1000 connections to the Councils sewerage system.
-How we will measure Request for service system 2021/22 results: • Total: 11.86 per 1000 Year 3 Fewer requests than 6 per 1000 connections
+Level of Service Measurements and Targets Performance measure ( mandatory) Customer satisfaction The total number of complaints received by the Council about any of the following: a. sewage odour b. sewerage system faults c. sewerage system blockages, and d. the Council's response to issues with its sewerage systems expressed per 1000 connections to the Councils sewerage system.
+How we will measure Request for service system 2021/22 results: Total: 11.86 per 1000 Year 3 Fewer requests than 6 per 1000 connections